 In terms of the features of the Philips Crystal Vision, they include:

 - Available in 18 different bulb sizes

 - DOT compliant

 - 450 hours lifespan

-Philips Crystal Vision are provide the closest color to HID bulbs with a 4000K bright light to provide the xenon look.
-With 18 different sizes you are able to install these halogen headlight bulbs in various location such as the fog lights.
+Philips Crystal Vision are provide the closest color to HID bulbs with a 4,000K bright light to provide the xenon look.
+With 18 different sizes you are able to install these halogen headlight bulbs in various location including the fog lights.

 These Philips bulbs are fairly distinctive with the blue cap at the end of the bulb that creates the blue tint to the brightness.
 They are DOT compliant unlike HID bulbs and provide an excellent source of xenon light at a budget price.Check it Out